 - It doesn’t have the best fuel efficiency, especially when loaded.

-If you want a 4x4 truck for a BOV, then go for the Ford F-150.
+If you want a 4×4 truck for a BOV, then go for the Ford F-150.
 It’s a pretty popular truck in the USA and has been selling like hotcakes since the 1970s.
 One look at it, and it’s not hard to see why.
-All in all, it’s the best pickup truck to turn into a BOV.
+All in all, it’s the best bug out vehicle for those who love pickup trucks.

 Some things we love about the Ford F-150: